two employees exercising on stationary bikes

 • Financial Security

-Various educational and resource offerings will be explored to assist with a variety of financial concerns such as preparing for the future, saving money, spending habits, and investment.
-Some programming will be accomplished through the Employee Assistance Program and Virgin Pulse while other programming may be requested from third party vendors and partners such as Anthem and OPERS.
+Various educational and resource offerings were explored to assist with a variety of financial concerns such as preparing for the future, saving money, spending habits, and investment.
+Effort was made to focus marketing and communication efforts on the financial and legal resources available to employees and their families via the Employee Assistance Program.
+Financial Well-being education was offered via Virgin Pulse through the Journeys program.
+Moving forward, we will seek additional programming which may be requested from third party vendors and partners such as Anthem and OPERS.

 • Preventive Care

-A variety of health conditions impacting our employees/spouses/partners could be improved or prevented with a greater emphasis on preventive care, finding a primary care physician, enhancing virtual options for physical therapy and performing a vendor summit to leverage the expertise of our third party vendors and local healthcare professionals.
+At the beginning of this fiscal year, it was determined that a variety of health conditions impacting our employees/spouses/partners could be improved or prevented with a greater emphasis on preventive care, finding a primary care physician, enhancing virtual options for physical therapy and performing a vendor summit to leverage the expertise of our third party vendors and local healthcare professionals.
+Preventive Care support was addressed through the implementation of the My Care Checklist in Virgin Pulse.
+Finding a PCP will be a focus area during biometric health screenings.

 "Centered on the worker’s voice and equity, these Five Essentials support workplaces as engines of well-being.
 Each essential is grounded in two human needs, shared across industries and roles.
 Creating a plan to enact these practices can help strengthen the essentials of workplace well‑being.”